Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 Podserve.fm is a podcast hosting platform that promises to help podcasters launch a successful podcast without any problem.

 They do all the work for you and get your podcast to feature on Apple Podcasts and other major podcast directories.

 Whether you are new or have years of experience in podcasting, they will help you to make your podcasting reach the world.
-You can choose where you want to make the podcast available such as iTunes, Spotify, Stitcher, etc.
+You can choose where to make the podcast available, such as iTunes, Spotify, Stitcher, etc.

 Another great thing about the Podserve. fm is that they are the only podcast host that helps podcasters get listeners.

-Like other podcast hosting platforms, Podserve help promote your podcast.
-They will make sure your podcast saw by thousands of people.
+Like other podcast hosting platforms, Podserve helps promote your podcast.
+They will make sure thousands see your podcast of people.

-You can start 14 days free trial without a credit card.
+You can start 14 14-day free trial without a credit card.
 They have only one payment plan, which is $19 per month.

 With $19 per month, you get all the features and unlimited space and bandwidth.

-Backtracks hosting claimed to be the world most advanced podcast analytics platform.
+Backtracks Hosting claimed to be the world’s most advanced podcast analytics platform.
 They connect creators and advertisers for the best content for the best ads.

 Backtracks Podcast Analytics track and let you know if a download resulted in a play.
 They collect depth of audio and listener data.